Singapore Personal Income Tax 2026: Rates, Reliefs, Filing

 CPF Relief is by far the most impactful for most employees.
 Your employee CPF contribution — typically 20% of your salary, subject to the OW ceiling — is excluded from your assessable income entirely.
 This is not listed as a separate relief you need to claim; your employer's payroll submission handles it automatically.
 It is why the effective tax rates in Singapore are so much lower than the nominal bracket rates.

 Parent Relief can be claimed by multiple siblings, but the combined relief per parent must be apportioned if more than one child is claiming.
 It is not doubled by multiple claimants — it is shared.
 Coordinate with siblings before filing.
+The dependant income threshold is also S$8,000 from YA2025.

 The Auto-Inclusion Scheme (AIS): Do You Need to File?